 #4 Use your lunch break to stretch

-Stretching is a great way to relieve tension and stress, and it only takes a few minutes.
+Stretching is fantastic for relieving tension and stress, and the best part is, it only takes a few minutes.

 #6 Create a mini gym in your office

-The other option is to work your body in segments.
-Every two days you can work your legs, every other two days your arms and one day your back and chest.
+While working your entire body at once is an option, you can also choose to work your body in segments.
+For example, you could focus on your legs every other day, your arms on the days in between, and dedicate one day to your back and chest.

-#8 Incorporate some cardio while answering emails
+#8 Add cardio while answering emails

 #9 Work on your balance while attending meetings